ibm-cloud-docs/appid/identity-providers.md

 {{site.data.keyword.appid_short_notm}} provides a default configuration to help you get up and running quickly with the service.
 {: shortdesc}

 Data is used when you engage in the Permitted Uses of the Service.
-By using the Service, you agree to the collection and use of information in accordance with the outlined [privacy policy](/docs/services/appid?topic=appid-privacy-policy).
+By using the Service, you agree to adopting the policy for the collection and use of information in accordance with the outlined [privacy policy](/docs/services/appid?topic=appid-privacy-policy).
 {: important}